Keyfactor/kfutil/docs/kfutil_stores_inventory.md

 * [kfutil stores](kfutil_stores.md)	 - Keyfactor certificate stores APIs and utilities.
 * [kfutil stores inventory add](kfutil_stores_inventory_add.md)	 - Adds one or more certificates to one or more certificate store inventories.
 * [kfutil stores inventory fixrfpkcs12](kfutil_stores_inventory_fixrfpkcs12.md)     - Fix RFPKCS12 stores that contain 2
-  or more leaf certificates, by removing the certificate with the earliest issued date.
+  or more leaf certificates.
+This will remove all but the most recently issued certificate based on certificate `NotBefore` information.
 * [kfutil stores inventory remove](kfutil_stores_inventory_remove.md)	 - Removes a certificate from the certificate store inventory.
 * [kfutil stores inventory show](kfutil_stores_inventory_show.md)	 - Show the inventory of a certificate store.